Kat632/P2-Play-Your-Cards-Right/README.md

 ** **

-*	HTML - This project uses HTML as the main language used to complete the structure of the website.
+*	[HTML](https://en.wikipedia.org/wiki/HTML) - This project uses HTML as the main language used to complete the structure of the website.

-*	CSS - This project uses custom written CSS to style the website.
+*	[CSS](https://www.w3.org/Style/CSS/Overview.en.html) - This project uses custom written CSS to style the website.

+*   [JavaScript](https://www.javascript.com/) - This project uses JavaScript to dynamically updated the content of the web page based on the interactions of the user.

 *	[Font Awesome](https://fontawesome.com/) - Font awesome Icons are used for the What We Do information boxes on the home page and the social media links contained in the Footer section of the website.

-*   [Google Fonts](https://fonts.google.com/) - Google fonts are used throughout the project to import the Libre Baskerville and Cabin fonts.
+*   [Google Fonts](https://fonts.google.com/) - Google fonts are used throughout the project to import the fonts.

 *   [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) - Google Chrome's built in developer tools are used to inspect page elements and help debug issues with the site layout and test different CSS styles.